MissingCore/Music/docs/translations.md

 - With the current settings, you (hopefully) don't need approval to join the project.
 - You should receive notifications whenever we add new strings.

+> **Note:** You might need to message me on Crowdin to get permission to be a translator.

+If the language you want to translation isn't available in the project, request it on Crowdin or create a GitHub issue using the `🔠 Crowdin/Translation` template.

 ### Contribution Through Pull Request